capyBearista/congressional-bill-language-study/README.md

 ### Why This Repo Exists

-I'm a student (not at Brown) with a growing interest in AI / ML, but I'm still pretty new to Python and all the tools that come with it.
+I'm a student with a growing interest in AI / ML, but I'm still pretty new to Python and all the tools that come with it.
 This repo is mostly a place for me to experiment, try things out, and see what I can discover.
 Maybe down the line, I'll have some cool findings to share :)

 ### Project Structure